 Additional information includes tags and two short strings of relevant text.

-Analytics/data visualization allow the user to quickly understand relevant trend or status information.
+A chart allows the user to quickly understand relevant trend or status information.

 A status label displays the current status of the object.